araobp/sensor-network/camera/README.md

 This MQTT client (written in Python to utilize OpenCV) works as a bridge between an USB camera and Node-RED.

+The captured image is encoded into BASE64 format for handling the data in the 7bit world.

 ## Architecture

 ```